aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-outlook/metadata-cleaner-for-outlook/_index.md

 ﻿---
-title: Metadata Cleaner for Outlook – Aspose.Words for .NET
+title: Metadata Cleaner for Outlook
+second_title: Aspose.Words for .NET
 articleTitle: Metadata Cleaner for Outlook
 linktitle: Metadata Cleaner for Outlook
 description: "Aspose.Words Metadata Cleaner for Outlook is a metadata removal tool which protects organizations from accidental information and metadata leaks using C#."